 For the small minority of Clients who are not FSCS Protected Claimants (or yet to confirmed as such), being less than 1% of all Clients, an additional 11% of Client Money was retained as a provision against their potential share of costs for the Client Money Distribution.
 These Clients are therefore able to receive up to 87.25 pence in the pound across both the first and second distributions.

 Following legal advice and discussions with the Creditors’ Committee, the JSAs consider the most appropriate way to do this is by way of an application to Court to set a Hard Bar Date, being a final date by which any claims to Client Money must be made by any party.
-After the Hard Bar Date, the CMP would be closed to new or increased claims and the JSAs should be able to distribute 100% of Client Money claimed by Clients (after deduction of the share of costs for Clients who are not FSCS Protected Claimants).
+After the Hard Bar Date, the CMP would be closed to new or increased claims and the JSAs would be able to distribute 100% of Client Money claimed by Clients (after deduction of the share of costs for Clients who are not FSCS Protected Claimants) without risk of disruption.

-Despite the extensive client tracing program undertaken by the JSAs last year (which both met and exceeded the requirements set out in CASS) and 190 new claims to Client Money over the last six months (being an average of 32 new claims per month), there remains more than 800 Clients (circa 9%) yet to submit a claim to their share of Client Money, totalling approximately £1 million.
-Over 100 of these Clients have a claim to more than £1,000.
+Despite the extensive client tracing program undertaken by the JSAs during 2021 (which both met and exceeded the requirements set out in CASS) and more recent supplementary efforts, there remains more than 800 Clients still to submit a claim to their share of Client Money and new claims continue to be received each month.

 The JSAs will continue to monitor the rate of new Client claims received and keep the timing of any application for a Hard Bar Date under review.

 Clients that are yet to submit a claim to Client Assets and/or submit a CMIF (confirming their distribution instructions) are encouraged to do so immediately in order to expedite the distribution of Client Money for both themselves and other Clients.
-This can be done via the Portal and further guidance is available on the Website or by contacting client services on 0800 048 9512 or by email at email@example.com.
+This can be done via the Portal or by contacting client services on 0800 048 9512 or by email at firstname.lastname@example.org.

 Transfers to the JSAs’ Nominated Brokers